Requirements and Timelinetlowery12020-10-29T09:27:54-05:00

 Minimum Degree Requirement:

-- A baccalaureate degree must be earned prior to the anticipated enrollment.
+A baccalaureate degree must be earned prior to matriculation.

 Biological and Physical Science Pre-requisites

-- Two courses of general inorganic chemistry or equivalent with laboratory
+Two courses of general chemistry or equivalent with laboratory

-- Two courses of organic chemistry with an accompanying laboratory (Note: One course of introductory biochemistry may substitute for the second organic chemistry.)
+Two courses of organic chemistry with an accompanying laboratory*

 Behavioral Science Pre-requisites

-- Candidates must complete three courses in the Behavioral/Social Sciences in the following disciplines: Psychology, Anthropology, Economics, Gender Studies or Sociology.
+Candidates must complete three courses in the Behavioral/Social Sciences.
+For example: Psychology, Ethics, Economics, Gender Studies or Sociology, etc.

-- If an applicant is uncertain whether a course will count toward a behavioral science pre-requisite, the applicant must provide documentation on the content of the course to be considered by emailing or calling the admissions office
+If an applicant is uncertain whether a course will count toward a behavioral science pre-requisite, the applicant must provide documentation on the content of the course to be considered by emailing the admissions office

-- MCAT: All candidates must take the Medical College Admissions Test (MCAT) no more than three years prior to enrollment.
-The MCAT exam will be changing in 2015.
-Please visit the AAMC website to determine which version of the exam you should take based on your planned enrollment.
+MCAT: All candidates must take the Medical College Admissions Test (MCAT) no more than three years prior to enrollment.